 The first step to getting workplace certification is to sign up with a trusted certification body that matches your organization’s values and goals.
 Look into various options and pick one known for its reliability, high standards, and industry respect.

-After you pick a certification body, you will usually need to submit an application.
+Once you choose a certification body, like Great Place To Work, you will typically need to submit an application.
 This application should describe your organization’s background, size, industry, and commitment to workplace excellence.
 This step lays the groundwork for all applicants in their certification journey.

 Working together with the certification body is very important during this process.
 You will cooperate closely to follow the necessary steps, get feedback, and make changes based on what you learn.